rimsey1/docs/pages/connector-authentication/injixoconnector.md

 ### Cyclr Setup

-Setup your Injixo within Cyclr:

-When installing on an account in Cyclr.
+Setup your Injixo within Cyclr when installing on an account in Cyclr.

-**API Key**: Enter your Injixo Personal Access Token.
+Enter your Injixo Personal Access Token when asked to enter **API Key**

 Your Injxo Connector is now setup!
 You can test it by executing one of the methods to confirm it can return some data.